bianchimario/DDAM/README.md

 # DDAM
-Distributed Data Analysis and Mining
+Distributed Data Analysis and Mining - Spark (Hadoop)

 Analysis of the dataset *Australia, Rain Tomorrow.*